IzumiChino/RTTYTools/README.md

-# RTTYEncoder
+# RTTYTools
-RTTY Encoder for HAMs!
+RTTY tools for HAMs!
+Including encoder and decoder.
+Tiny program for desktop devices.
+Programmed in Python